phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 Get an authorization code
 -------------------------

-When the user clicks on the "Connect with SmartThings" link, we need to get our OAuth authorization code.
+When the user clicks on the "Connect with PEA HiVE" link, we need to get our OAuth authorization code.

-To do this, the user will need to authenticate with SmartThings, and authorize the devices this application can work with.
+To do this, the user will need to authenticate with PEA HiVE, and authorize the devices this application can work with.
 Once that has been done, the user will be directed back to a specified ``redirect_uri``, with the OAuth authorization code.
 When we created the SmartApp in the first part of this tutorial, we set the redirect URI to ``http://localhost:4567/oauth/callback``.
 It is important that the redirect URI in the SmartApp and the ``redirect_uri`` field in this Sinatra app match, as validation will occur with the authorization code request that will make sure these two URIs match.